Eco-cities in China: Background

-Beginning in the late 1970s, economic reforms in China triggered a massive wave of urbanization, considered the largest migration in human history, with over 500 million people relocating from rural areas to cities since the 1980s.
+Beginning in the late 1970s, the reform and opening up triggered a massive wave of urbanization, considered the largest migration in human history, with over 500 million people relocating from rural areas to cities since the 1980s.
 These reforms transformed China from a predominantly rural society to an urban one, resulting in significant environmental challenges and exacerbating climate change.

 The country's rapid industrialization, driven by the expansion of heavy industries and manufacturing, has also had detrimental environmental consequences.
 Industrialization has resulted in high pollution and a substantial increase in greenhouse gas emissions which have made China the largest emitter of greenhouse gasses globally.
 The country's transition to a market-based economy further fueled urbanization, as the Chinese government has actively promoted urban migration to boost domestic demand and stimulate economic growth.

 The construction of cities to accommodate the growing urban population has had adverse environmental impacts.
 The conversion of natural land into urban centers has led to the formation of heat islands and increased pollution.
 The construction of urban infrastructure, including roads and buildings, has also contributed to increased carbon emissions.

 Supporting the burgeoning urban population has also contributed to increased carbon emissions, with cities accounting for the majority of Chinese emissions.
 Despite urban buildings typically being more energy-efficient, per capita emissions in urban areas surpass those in rural areas.
 Urbanization has further heightened China's energy demand.
 Construction and energy requirements for buildings alone account for approximately half of China's energy-related emissions.
 The rise of consumerism in China has also contributed to increased environmental impacts, with urbanization and consumer culture driving greater natural resource consumption, sedentary lifestyles, and changing diets which have also resulted in rising obesity rates and lifestyle diseases.
 The expansion of urban infrastructure and services to meet the needs of city residents has also intensified energy consumption and emissions.

 These factors have encouraged the adoption of eco-city construction as a response to the ecological and social challenges stemming from China's rapid urbanization, industrial development, and economic growth.
 Eco-cities now serve as an official method for mitigating the impacts of urbanization and in China's climate change strategy.

 Because its adoption is so encouraged, over the past 30 years interest in and research about eco-cities and their development has increased significantly in China.
 There has been a distinct focus on how to sustainably develop urban areas and create new green infrastructure as it relates to these urban areas.